Occupational Therapy OT

 5 Steps to Becoming an Occupational Therapist

 If this career sounds promising, then let’s discuss the steps to become an occupational therapist.
 You may wonder: How long does it take to become an occupational therapist?
-To become a licensed OT, you will need to complete a graduate-level occupational therapist program and pass certification exams.10
+To become a licensed OT, you will need to complete a graduate-level occupational therapist program and pass certification exam.10

 While completing your occupational therapist education, you will have fieldwork assignments and required supervised tasks.11 Each state has different licensure requirements, so determine what you need to do for the state where you’ll be working.